4. Planning Your Memorial Service Program

 Go to the highest person you can to attempt to secure the speaker.
 For example, don’t call the diocese’s main office if you want the bishop to speak at your memorial service; find his personal secretary and start there.

-Ask friends of different faiths who good candidates from their tradition or community would be.
+Ask friends of different faiths for the names of good candidates from their tradition or community.

 You may also wish to include special music in your program, in which case you will need to recruit musicians—whether someone to lead the whole gathering in song or an individual or group presenting an appropriate piece of music.
 Any music used should maintain the somber but hopeful tone apropriate to a memorial service.